My Groups | CASonline Main Page | |

 "Karmapa Chenno !!"

-bb and other Grabbers
+bb and other Grabbers __________________________________________________________________________________________

-From Doris:
+From Doris: Dear friends,

 My friend photographer Ray Tan, is holding his very first photography exhibition on the life of Sister Teresa Hsu.
 At 107, she is Singapore's oldest social worker, dedicating her whole life to helping the underprivileged.
-Do come and attend this very special and meaningful talk this coming Thursday
+Do come and attend this very special and meaningful talk this coming Thursday,

 30 June , 7.30pm at Singapore Art Museum Glass Hall by Sister Teresa.